Besides the EU AI Act, three acts have been adopted which regulate AI in Denmark.

 The Danish Data Protection Agency's guidelines and decision:

-Informal policy statements are made on an ongoing basis by politicians and industry associations, however, none which have given rise to real government attention as of yet.
+Informal policy statements are also made on an ongoing basis by politicans and industry asscociations, however, none which have given rise to real goverment attention as of yet.

 Certain areas of copyright law are being changed, e.g. following TDM, which has links to AI as a technology, but as of yet not specifically or directly addressed.

-The Danish Data Protection Agency has issued decisions in relation to AI, albeit in the light of the GDPR.
+The Danish Data Protection Agency has furthermore issued decisions and guidelines in relation to AI, albeit in the light of the GDPR.

 From the adopted legislation which will appoint the relevant authorities pursuant to the AI Act, the Agency for Digital Government (Digitaliseringsstyrelsen) will be the national coordinating supervisory authority.

-Furthermore, the Agency for Digital Government will be the notifying authority pursuant to AI Act article 70(1), and the Agency for Digital Government, the Danish Data Protection Agency and the Danish Court Authority will in conjunction be the market surveillance authorities pursuant to AI Act article 70(1).
+Furthermore, the Agency for Digital Government is the notifying authority pursuant to AI Act article 70(1), and the Agency for Digital Government, the Danish Data Protection Agency and the Danish Court Authority are in conjunction the market surveilance authorities pursuant to AI Act article 70(1).

 Yes, the Danish Act on Social Services § 128 a(2) specifically mentions artificial intelligence in the context of allowing the Minister of Social Affairs and Housing to decide when to allow for artificial intelligence to be used with reference to the Danish Act on Social Services’ chapter VII (Use of force and other intervention).
 As mentioned in the answer to the first question, certain acts have been amended to allow for the use of AI in specific use cases.